cradlebio/custom-predictor-template/README.md

 [RFC9457](https://www.rfc-editor.org/rfc/rfc9457.html).
 The error detail will then be surfaced in the Cradle API and/or UI from which the task using a custom predictor was launched.

+Cradle only submits a single request at a time to a custom predictor instance, and so the custom predictor does not need to support concurrent requests.
+However, while a request is pending, it might connect to the server without making a request to probe for its liveness/existence.